cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Any state can declare to be the start state of the workflow, meaning that when a workflow intance is created it will be the initial state to be executed.
-A workflow definition can declare one workflow start state.
+Any task can declare to be the start task of the workflow, meaning that when a workflow intance is created it will be the initial task to be executed.
+A workflow definition can declare one workflow start task.

 The start definition provides a "kind" parameter which describes the starting options:

-- **default** - The start state is always "active" and there are no restrictions imposed on its execution.
+- **default** - The start task is always "active" and there are no restrictions imposed on its execution.
-- **scheduled** -  The start state is only "active" as described in the schedule definition.
+- **scheduled** -  The start task is only "active" as described in the schedule definition.
 Workflow instance creation can only be performed for this workflow as described by the provided schedule.

 Defining a schedule for the start definition allows you to model workflows which are only "active" during certain time intervals.
 For example let's say we have a workflow that orchestrates an online auction and should be valid only from when the auction starts until it ends.
 Before the auction starts or after it is completed, new submissions are allowed and thus no new workflow instances should be created.

-There are two cases to discuss when dealing with scheduled start states:
+There are two cases to discuss when dealing with scheduled start tasks:

-1. **Starting States in [Parallel](#Parallel-State) state [branches](#parallel-state-branch)**: if a state in a parallel state branch defines a scheduled start state which is not "active" at the time the branch is executed, the parent workflow should not wait until it becomes active and just complete execution of the branch.
+1. **Starting tasks in [Parallel](#Parallel-Task) task [branches](#parallel-task-branch)**: if a task in a parallel task branch defines a scheduled start task which is not "active" at the time the branch is executed, the parent workflow should not wait until it becomes active and just complete execution of the branch.
-2. **Starting states in [SubFlow](#SubFlow-State) states**: if a state in a workflow definition (referenced by SubFlow state) defines a scheduled start state that is not "active" at the time the SubFlow state is executed, the parent workflow should not wait until it becomes active and simply complete execution of the SubFlow state.
+2. **Starting tasks in [SubFlow](#SubFlow-Task) task**: if a task in a workflow definition (referenced by SubFlow task) defines a scheduled start task that is not "active" at the time the SubFlow task is executed, the parent workflow should not wait until it becomes active and simply complete execution of the SubFlow task.

 For more information about the schedule definition see the next section.